New and Current Students

 Orientations & Welcomes

-- International Student Orientation: Orientation to help international students find their way around and handle paperwork
+- International Student Orientation: Orientation to help international students find their way around UNH.

-- Graduate Assistant Orientation: This is a mandatory orientation for all new graduate assistants held each semester
+- Graduate Assistant Orientation: This is a mandatory orientation for all new graduate assistants.

-- Commuter Transfer & Survival Day: A way for commuters, transfer, and non-traditional students to get to know UNH
+- Commuter & Transfer Survival Day: A way for commuters, transfer, and non-traditional students to get to know UNH.
+Saturday, August 24.

-- See the Summer Registration and Refund Deadlines page for when terms start, registration deadlines, add/drop dates, and refund periods.
+- See the UNH Graduate School Fall 2013 Academic Calendar for registration deadlines, add/drop dates, and refund periods.

 Administrative Offices - Taking Care of Details